Waste Warriors

 Our mission is to avoid unnecessary landfill and so we work with many organisations who repurpose our fabric and wall covering off-cuts and samples.
 These are donated to local schools, churches and aged care facilities providing textile resources for craft, artwork, cushions, bags and scarves for charity auctions and raffles.

-Organisations include The Salvation Army, Darwin Community Arts, Habitat For Humanity, Boomerang Bags, Juvenile Justice Victoria, Festival Of Women / Women In North Richmond Inc., St George & Sutherland Community College and Kurranulla Aboriginal Corporation.
+Organisations include ReLove, The Salvation Army, Darwin Community Arts, Habitat For Humanity, Boomerang Bags, Juvenile Justice Victoria, Festival Of Women / Women In North Richmond Inc., St George & Sutherland Community College and Kurranulla Aboriginal Corporation.

 Donation Days